Bylaws & SOP’s

 BOARD OF DIRECTORS

 Section 1: The affairs of the corporation shall be governed by a Board of Directors composed of at least three (3) VOTING MEMBERS, but not more than thirteen (13) VOTING MEMBERS.
 Directors will be elected for three-year terms, which are staggered such that in any one year, one-third of the positions will be open.
 A Director is eligible to serve a maximum of two consecutive terms.
+To ensure continuity of fiscal oversight, the Treasurer may serve more than two consecutive terms at the discretion of the Board.
 Each Director shall hold office until his successor shall have been elected and qualified, unless removed as provided in Section 2 below, or in Article III, Section 7.
 A vacancy in the Board of Directors shall be filled by the remaining members of the Board of Directors electing a replacement.
 A Director elected to fill a vacancy shall be elected for the unexpired term of his predecessor in office.
+The Annual Symposium Program Chair shall be a voting ex-officio member of the Board of Directors.

 Section 2: Each Director must be an experienced safety, health, and/or environmental professional, actively or formerly involved in a high technology industry.
 If the status of a Director changes in a manner, which impacts the Director’s ability to perform the duties of a Director, the Board of Directors in its discretion by majority vote may remove the Director whose status has changed.

-Section 3: An annual meeting of the Board of Directors shall be held without other notice than this By Law, immediately after, and at the same place as, the annual meeting of VOTING MEMBERS.
-The Board of Directors may provide the time and place, either within or without the State of Texas, for the holding of additional regular meetings of the Board without other notice of such resolution.
+Section 3: An annual meeting of the Board of Directors shall be held without other notice than this By Law, immediately after, and at the same place as, the annual meeting of VOTING MEMBERS or at such location/date as approved by the Board.
+The Board of Directors may provide the time and place for the holding of additional regular meetings of the Board without other notice of such resolution.

 Section 4: A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
-Unless otherwise provided in these Bylaws, the Board may meet by conference telephone or any other means of communication by which all persons participating in the meeting are able to hear and speak to each other.
-Notice of any such telephone meeting shall be given to all members of the Board in the way specified in Article V Section 3 of these Bylaws and the provisions governing a quorum and voting established in this section shall also apply to telephone meetings.
+Unless otherwise provided in these Bylaws, the Board may meet by any means of communication by which all persons participating in the meeting are able to hear and speak to each other.
+Notice of any such virtual meeting shall be given to all members of the Board in the way specified in Article V Section 3 of these Bylaws and the provisions governing a quorum and voting established in this section shall also apply to virtual meetings.

 Section 5: The act of a majority of the Directors present at a Board meeting at which a quorum is present shall be the act of the Board of Directors, unless the act of a greater number is required by law or by these By Laws.
 The term “present” shall be defined as any means by which all persons participating in the meeting are able to hear and speak to each other.